SmritiGoyal/rtat-optimization/docs/methodology.md

 **Regression (8 models):** Mean Baseline → Segment Mean (tier × channel) → Ridge → Lasso → Decision Tree → Random Forest → XGBoost → LightGBM

-On the final 2026 holdout, LightGBM and XGBoost are within ~0.01 AUC and trade the lead by threshold — LightGBM ahead at T=3/T=5 (0.806/0.819 vs 0.804/0.816), XGBoost ahead at T=7/T=10; on validation regression XGBoost edges LightGBM within noise (4.93 vs 4.97).
+On the final 2026 holdout, LightGBM and XGBoost are within ~0.01 AUC and trade the lead by threshold — LightGBM ahead at T=3/T=5/T=10 (0.798/0.806/0.841 vs 0.795/0.803/0.832), XGBoost ahead at T=7 (0.816 vs 0.815); on validation regression XGBoost edges LightGBM within noise (5.04 vs 5.07).
 LightGBM is the primary deployable model because it leads at the primary T=5 target and on regression on the holdout.
 The remaining factors:

 - **Training efficiency** — LightGBM trained ~25% faster on the full feature matrix
 - **Categorical handling** — LightGBM natively handles high-cardinality categoricals without explicit encoding